Spiritreader/keval/README.md

 * **FunnyPocketBook** - *Testing* - [Profile](https://github.com/FunnyPocketBook)
 * **GordoGato81** - *Testing*

+## Support for people at my university

+You know where to find me.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details